tsoj/ecs_prototype/README.md

 ##### Access a component that is assigned to an entity:
     a.getComponent<Position>().x = 1337.42; // is undefined when a has no Position component assigned

-This function returns a reference, so you do not need a `setComponent<T>(...` function.
-However, this reference is not stable when you assign or remove components, so it might get invalid over time; use always this function rather then using a variable when you want to access a component, unless you are sure, that the reference stays valid as long as you need it.
+This function returns a reference so you do not need a 'setComponent <T> (... `function, but this reference is not stable when you assign or remove components so it might get invalid over time.
+If you want to store the return value of this function in a variable be sure that it stays valid as long as you need it.

-##### Check if a entity has a component:
+##### Check if an entity has a component:
     bool a_has_Position = a.hasComponents<Position>();
     bool a_has_Position_and_Mass_and_Velocity = a.hasComponents<Position, Mass, Velocity>();
     bool a_is_a_valid_entity = a.hasComponents<void>();

 ##### Looping over entities:
-    for(auto a : Iterator<Mass, Position>()) // loops over all entities, that have the components Mass and Position {
+    for(auto a : Iterator<Mass, Position>()) // loops over all entities that have the components Mass and Position {
         for(
             auto b_iter = ++Iterator<Mass, Position>(a); // this sets b_iter to an Iterator, that is one entity further than a is